HildaWacu/introGithub/README.md

 ***Github***

-6. how to makw a list
+6. **how to make a list**

+see below an example of an ordered list

 1. oranges
 2. bananas
 3. avocadoes
 4. passion

+see below how a list arranged with the numbers not following each other gets ordered automatically, but starting from the first number of the list

 2. bananas
 4. passion